saegl5/Gitea-Red/README.md

 # Gitea-Red

-Soft, lite and dark red theme.
+~~Soft~~, Lite and dark red theme.
 Utilizes Gitea's default themes but with some colors and images from the Gitea-Red-Silver fork.

 ## Directions